rishpandey/blog/source/_tutorials/getting-started-with-js.md

 extends: _layouts.post
 section: content
 title: "Getting Started with Web Development: Intro to Javascript"
 excerpt: A crash course of js, everything you need to get started with adding whole lot of awesome to your web pages.
 date: 2021-03-30
 categories: [basics]
+keywords: javascript, web development, programming, js, frontend
 ---

 Javascript is the most popular programming language in the world.

 In 2007, Jeff Atwood made the quote that was popularly referred to as Atwood’s Law.
 “Any application that can be written in JavaScript, will eventually be written in JavaScript.”

 Jeff Atwood is one of the founder of Stack Overflow.

 Javascript is probably the most versatile language out there.
 It can be used to create websites, web applications, create mobile applications and even a server side application.

 JavaScript was introduced in 1995 as a way to add programs to web pages in the Netscape Navigator browser.
 The language has since been adopted by all other major graphical web browsers.
 It has made modern web applications possible— applications with which you can interact directly without doing a page reload for every action.
 JavaScript is also used in more traditional websites to provide various forms of interactivity and cleverness.

 After its adoption outside of Netscape, a standard document was written to describe the way the JavaScript language should work so that the various pieces of software that claimed to support JavaScript were actually talking about the same language.
 This is called the ECMAScript standard, after the Ecma International organization that did the standardization.
 In practice, the terms ECMAScript and JavaScript can be used interchangeably—they are two names for the same language.

 ## Basics and Syntax

 ### Variables

 A variable is a value is assigned to an identifier.
 JavaScript variables are containers for storing data values.
 For example ` a = 1; `

 Hear the letter ‘a’ is the identifier.
 In programming, just like in algebra, we use variables (like a, b, count) to hold values.
 In JavaScript, we can define variables in two ways using const, var and let.

 const defines a constant reference to a value.
 This means the reference cannot be changed.
 You cannot reassign a new value to it.

 Using let you can assign a new value to it.
 Var should no longer be used in modern codebases, as it was replaced by let.